Warm-up properly and reduce the risk of sports injury

 Brad Walker explains the four key stages of an effective and complete warm-up

 warm-up activities are a crucial part of any exercise regime or sports training.
 The importance of a structured warm-up routine should not be underestimated when it comes to the prevention of sports injury.
-An effective warm-up has a number of very important key elements.
+An effective warm-up has several very important key elements.
 These elements, or parts, should all be working together to minimize the likelihood of sports injury from physical activity.

 Aims of the warm-up

-Warming up prior to any physical activity does a number of beneficial things, but primarily its main purpose is to prepare the body and mind for more strenuous activity.
+Warming up before any physical activity does several beneficial things, but primarily its main purpose is to prepare the body and mind for more strenuous activity.
 One of the ways it achieves this is by helping to increase the body's core temperature, while also increasing the body's muscle temperature.
-By increasing muscle temperature, you are helping to make the muscles loose, supple and pliable.
+By increasing muscle temperature, you are helping to make the muscles lose, supple and pliable.
 An effective warm-up also has the effect of increasing both your heart rate and your respiratory rate.
 This increases blood flow, which in turn increases the delivery of oxygen and nutrients to the working muscles.
 All this helps to prepare the muscles, tendons and joints for more strenuous activity.

 There are four key elements, or parts, which should be included to ensure an effective and complete warm-up.
 They are:

 All four parts are equally important, and any one part should not be neglected or thought of as not necessary.
 All four elements work together to bring the body and mind to a physical peak, ensuring the athlete is prepared for the activity to come.
 This process will help ensure the athlete has a minimal risk of sports injury.
 Let us have a look at each element individually.